The Best Career Websites for Women

-It's not always easy navigating your career path and simultaneously figuring out how balance the unknown.
+It's not always easy navigating your career path and simultaneously figuring out how to balance the unknown.
 One thing I've found helpful is making a daily routine of visiting sites that inspire and provide insight into career-based issues.
 After reading through a few articles, I usually feel energized to go about my day with a new framework or attitude -- something that's especially helpful during that mid-week slump.
 Here are a few of my favorite career sites to check out!

 From negotiating salary to networking as an introvert, Career Contessa pretty much covers it all.
 Their writers are always taking unique perspectives and angles on topics to make sure there's something everyone can relate to, no matter what career stage you're at.
 If you're looking for something a little more one-on-one, they've got that too!
 You can sign-up for individual mentorship with different career professionals to help offer guidance (though it does cost).